ExtendRealityLtd/VRTK/README.md

 traversed if the user is crouching.
 Standing up in this crouched area will cause the user to appear back at their last good known position.

+##### VRTK_RoomExtender

+This script allows the playArea to move with the player.
+The CameraRig is only moved when at the edge of a defined circle.
+Aims to create a virtually bigger play area.
+I have added a demo scene to test the script (028_CameraRig_RoomExtender).

+To use this add this script to the CameraRig.

+The following script parameters are available:

+  * **Additional Movement Multiplier:** This is the factor by which movement at the edge of the circle is amplified.
+0 is no movement of the CameraRig.
+Higher values simulate a bigger play area but may be to uncomfortable.
+  * **Head Zone Radius:** This is the size of the circle in which the playArea is not moved and everything is normal.
+If it is to low it becomes uncomfortable when crouching.
+  * **Debug Transform:** This transform visualises the circle around the player where the CameraRig is not moved.
+In the demo scene this is a cylinder at floor level.
+Remember to turn of collisions.

 #### Interactable Object (VRTK_InteractableObject)

 The Interactable Object script is attached to any game object that is